nnellans/terraform-guide/README.md

 - Read your Remote Backend's documentation for for more info
 - `backend` blocks can NOT use Terraform variables or references, they must use hard-coded values
   - This is because Terraform sets the Remote Backend as its very first step, even before it processes variables
-- Again, do NOT put sensitive values directly in the `backend` block.
+- Do NOT put sensitive values directly in the `backend` block.
 Passwords in code are bad!
 - You can remove some or all of the key/value pairs from the `backend` block and provide them in other ways:
   - Option 1 is individual key/value pairs:  `terraform.exe -backend-config="key=value" -backend-config="key=value"`
   - Option 2 is to use a separate file:  `terraform.exe -backend-config=backend.hcl`
     - Where `backend.hcl` is a file which contains only the key/value pairs that are needed by the backend
-    - Do NOT check this file into version control if it contains sensitive values
+    - If this file contains sensitive values, then do NOT check it into version control
   - Option 3 is using environment variables supported by your Backend.
 Each Backend supports its own special environment variables.
 Check your Backend's documentation for more information
     - This is the preferred option, as credentials are kept out of your code